yugabyte/yugabyte-db/docs/content/latest/troubleshoot/cluster/replace_tserver.md

 {{< note title="Note" >}}

-This will only complete if the data from the old TS has where to go, that's why it is important to start the new TS first, or ensure your remaining TS have enough capacity and are in the correct placement zones.
+Loading and rebalancing will complete if only data from the failed YB-TSserver has someplace to be stored.
+Start the new YB-TServer first, or ensure your remaining YB-TServers have enough capacity and are in the correct placement zones.

 {{< /note >}}

 Refer to [get_load_move_completion](../../admin/yb-admin.md#get-load-move-completion) command for further parameters and options.